erica-prog/Mortgages-rate-deliquency_Unemployment/README.md

 ## Findings
 ![mortgage_rate vs unemployment_rate_Black.png](https://github.com/erica-prog/Mortage-rate-deliquency_Unemployment/blob/main/image/mortgage_rate%20vs%20unemployment_rate_Black.gif)
-1. There is a correlation between unemployment in the Black community and mortgage deliquency rate in single households.
+1. There is a correlation between unemployment in the Black community and mortgage delinquency rate in single households.
-2. During Submprime mortgage crisis, we can see the mortgage deliquency rate surged up around 200%.
+2. During Submprime mortgage crisis, we can see the mortgage delinquency rate surged up around 200%.
-3. During the Covid Pandemic, the mortgage deliquency rate has a smaller percentage icnreaase due to forbearance scheme, despite having  very high levels of unemployment.
+3. During the COVID-19 pandemic, the mortgage delinquency rate has had a smaller percentage increase due to the forbearance scheme, despite having  very high levels of unemployment.

 ## Future investigations
 1. Perform some predictive models, using a time series forecasting and regression analysis
-2. Advise solutions based on data analysis results, and scholar journals and articles
+2. Advise solutions based on data analysis results, and scholarly journals and articles